Updated: Oct. 10, 2022

 On the other side of the divide, marketers are under pressure to adapt as the foundations of their advertising and interest targeting slip out from under them.
 The future is already here; how will marketers respond to such a sensitive advertising environment?

-First-Party Data Is Collected Directly from Customers
+How First-Party Cookie Data Is Collected

-First-party data from a website can be summed up as the standard analytics data a company studies to monitor its site performance based on user interaction:
+First-party cookie data from a website can be summed up as the standard analytics data a company studies to monitor its site performance based on user interaction:

 - How often does a given user visit your site?